-Creditors are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
+Financial liabilities are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers and service providers.

-Creditors are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
+Financial liabilities are recognised initially at fair value net of transaction costs and subsequently measured at amortised cost using the effective interest method.